matthewxrao/smeli/README.md

 # Smeli

 Smeli is a web application that allows users to review and rate public restrooms.
 Users can search for nearby restrooms, view reviews, and add their own reviews.
-Placed 3rd Overall in Hack112 🥉.
+Hack 112 Submission.

 <img width="800" alt="image" src="https://github.com/user-attachments/assets/508430cf-6698-4e72-a059-e5eb5d4e0fe2">